KaiReichart/streamdeck-clockify/README.md

 ## ✏️ Setup

+Download tle latest release from [here](https://github.com/KaiReichart/streamdeck-clockify/releases) and open the file with the stream deck application.

-Just search for the Action "Clockify" within the Stream Deck app and install it.
-There is a button called "Clockify" available in section "Custom".
+There is now a button called "Clockify" available in section "Custom".

 ![PropertyInspector](resources/readme/PropertyInspector.png)